Simulating Transient Noise Bursts in LIGO with gengli: Introduction

 \section{Introduction}

-{The existence of gravitational-wave (GW) signal from binary black hole (BBH) coalescence was successfully proven by Advanced Laser Interferometer Gravitational-Wave Observatory (LIGO) during the first observing run (O1)} \cite{FirstGW}.
-After an upgrade of the detectors to increase their sensitivity, Advanced LIGO \cite{LIGOScientific:2014pky} started in November $2016$ the second observing run (O2), which Advanced Virgo \cite{VIRGO:2014yos} joined in August $2017$ \cite{O2_LIGO_Virgo, LIGOScientific:2018mvr}.
-Following significant upgrades, in April $2019$, the third observing run (O3) was initiated by Advanced LIGO, and Advanced Virgo \cite{O3_LIGO_Virgo, LIGOScientific:2020ibl, LIGOScientific:2021djp}.
-In the coming years, the improvement of the second generation of interferometers and the construction of the third generation of detectors, such as Cosmic Explorer, LISA, and Einstein Telescope, will increase significantly the detection sensitivity \cite{Cosmic_Explorer, LISA, Einstein_telescope}.
+{The existence of gravitational-wave (GW) signals was successfully proven by LIGO and Virgo collaborations during the first observing run (O1)} \citep{FirstGW}.
+After an upgrade of the detectors to increase their sensitivity, Advanced LIGO \citep{LIGOScientific:2014pky} started in November $2016$ the second observing run (O2), which Advanced Virgo \citep{VIRGO:2014yos} joined in August $2017$ \citep{O2_LIGO_Virgo}.
+Following significant upgrades, in April $2019$, the third observing run (O3) was initiated by LIGO-Virgo collaboration \citep{O3_LIGO_Virgo, LIGOScientific:2021djp}.
+In the coming years, the improved second generation of interferometers and the construction of the third generation of detectors, such as Einstein Telescope \citep{Einstein_telescope, Science_case_ET}, will increase significantly the detection sensitivity.

-Despite the significant improvements acquired in the past years to isolate the components of the interferometers from non-cosmic disturbances, LIGO detectors are still susceptible to transient bursts of non-Gaussian noise, known as ``glitches".
-Glitches come in a wide variety of time-frequency-amplitude morphologies produced by instrumental or environmental causes.
-They reduce the amount of analyzable data, biasing astrophysical detection and parameter estimation, and even mimic GW signals (see Fig. \ref{fig:glitch_IMBH} for an example) \cite{noise_characterization, noise_characterization2}.
-Thus, it is fundamental to develop robust techniques to identify and characterize these sources of noise for their elimination.
+Despite the significant improvements to isolate the detectors from non-cosmic disturbances, they are still susceptible to non-Gaussian noise, known as ``glitches", which come in a wide variety of time-frequency morphologies and are produced by instrumental or environmental causes.
+They reduce the amount of analyzable data, biasing astrophysical detection, and mimicking GW signals \citep{noise_characterization}, as in Fig. \ref{fig:glitch_IMBH}.
+Thus, it is fundamental to identify and characterize them for their elimination.